jamesbrignull/jamesbrignull/README.md

 ## Hi there 👋, I'm James and I'm a Frontend Developer.
 <!-- - 🌱 I’m currently studying...
 Angular -->
-- 💻 I’m currently working with... react, mobx, storybook, styled components, jest, enzyme, and many more...
+- 💻 I’m currently working with... react, redux, typescript, storybook, styled components, jest, express, and much more...
 - 📚 I'm currently reading...
-Functional Programming in Javascript by Cristian Salcescu.
+Grokking Algorithims by Aditya Y. Bhargava.
 - 💬 Ask me about ...Anything.
 Happy to help in any way I can on projects related to worthwhile causes.
 Please get in touch!
 - 😄 Pronouns: ...
 He/Him.
 - 🥝 Fun fact: ...
 Kiwis are native to China (Chinese Gooseberry) and are delicious (even with the skin on)!